lyteword/chspurgeon-tod/volume-4/psalm-84.md

 **Verse 1.**

-1\.Why called Tabernacles?
+1\.
+Why called Tabernacles?
 To include

 (a) the holiest of all;